Skip to main content

 Why are compression metrics showing zero?

-Compression metrics require compression to be enabled in HAProxy (compression algo gzip in the frontend or backend config).
-Session limit metrics require maxconn to be set.
-These metrics report zero when the corresponding HAProxy feature is not configured.
+The haproxy.compression.* family requires compression to be enabled in HAProxy (compression algo gzip in the frontend or backend config).
+It reports zero when compression is not configured.

 What's Next?

-• Monitor More Components: Add monitoring for NGINX, Apache HTTP Server, and other components
+• Monitor More Components: Add monitoring for NGINX, AWS ELB, and other components.

 Was this page helpful?